 MICS offers several means to work with companies.
 We will actively assist companies to recruit MICS students and Virginia Tech ECE students for permanent positions, co-ops, and summer interns.
 Profiles and resumes for MICS graduate students and undergraduate students are available to help your recruiting efforts.
 We will also help you to identify prospective students and facilitate meetings with them during your campus visits.

-The MICS group is also strongly committed to research collaborations with industry, through sponsored research contracts and an Industry Affiliates Program (IAP).
+The MICS group is also strongly committed to research collaborations with industry, through sponsored research contracts, student internships, and the MICS Industry Affiliates Program (IAP).
 Becoming a member of the MICS IAP is an excellent way to get broad access to MICS’s research and intellectual property (IP) and to direct the focus of the MICS research.
 The MICS faculty will be happy to visit your company for technical presentations and discussions.

 To prospective students: